 After a bad winter and financial aid drama, Mattson dropped out of Kansas State University and moved to Miami, Florida.
 She waited tables, learned how to bartend, discovered wines without the words “bird” and “dog” in the name and went back to college, graduating with honors.
 Mattson served as news editor for The Wine News magazine in South Florida for four years before transitioning to winery event planning in California.
 After building a successful event marketing department for E&J Gallo Winery, she jumped back into writing and media relations for Napa Valley-based wine importer and marketer Wilson Daniels Ltd., managing communications strategies for 30 luxury brands and writing of more than 500 marketing collateral pieces per year.
 Serving as an ambassador for the venerable firm, Mattson traveled to France and Italy on many occasions to meet with winery clients.
 And returned with way too many pairs of shoes.

 Named “one of the top story-tellers in the wine world today” by Vintology and Innovator of the Year by Diaz Communications, Mattson has been quoted in Wall Street Journal, Wine Enthusiast, Wine Business Monthly, Wines & Vines, Vineyard & Winery Management, Press Democrat, North Bay Business Journal and more.
 She won “Best Wine Themed Video” at the 2015 Born Digital Wine Awards, was named Winery Chief Marketing Officer of the Year in the 2015 North Bay Business Journal Wine Industry Awards and was a Vinnie Award finalist for Integrated Marketing in 2019.
+During the pandemic, Mattson transitioned into a creative director role at Jordan, helping redecorate indoor and outdoor tasting spaces, and working with designers and construction teams on remodels.
+She became a consultant in 2023, focusing on hospitality design and creative marketing strategy.

 During her fruitful career in wine marketing and public relations, Mattson has traveled to 43 states and 20 countries.
 Her extensive network of friends and colleagues around the world know little about the skeletons in her wine closet, i.e. her torrid dating history while living in South Florida and Northern California.
 So, she wrote a dating memoir to help other women embrace the beauty of their relationship baggage entitled, The Exes in My Glass: How I Refined My Taste in Men & Alcohol.